ramamilaneh/swift-gitHubOAuth-lab-ios-0916/README.md

  * If the value equals `"com.apple.SafariViewService"`, return `true`.
   * _**Hint:**_ The value from the options dictionary is of type `Any` and needs to be a `String` in order to make the comparison.

 Up until now you probably haven't used `NotificationCenter` but you're about to take a crash course.
 In the simplest terms, you can **post** a notification saying, "HEY!
-SOMETHING HAPPENED!".
+SOMETHING HAPPENED!"
 An **observer** of the notification will be notified somewhere else in the application (and would probably say to themselves, "Why are you yelling at me? 😥").

 Here are the two notification statements you will use in your application: